The Government has failed University students for far too long, it is time for us to make a stand!

 There is also a risk of creating a class of graduates who have not been able to reach their full potential, as well as a group of individuals who had to drop out of university due to the financial pressures they faced.

-There will be a UK General Election by January 2025.
+There will be a UK General Election on july 4th 2024.

 Why does this matter to Brunel students?